venomous-maker/PathogenAISurveillance/README.md

 ## Features

 - **Flask Web Application**: A RESTful API for users to submit symptoms and receive disease predictions.
-- **Memory Network Model**: A custom NLP model that utilizes LSTM layers to process and classify plant disease data.
+- **Memory Network Model**: A custom NLP model that utilizes LSTM layers to process and classify any trained data data.
+- **Plant Village Model**: A custome cNN model that utilizes LSTM layers to process and classify images using the trained data.
 - **PlantVillage Dataset**: The model is trained on a dataset containing various plant diseases along with their associated signs and symptoms.

 ## Project Structure